Congo votes for president as conflict and smudged ballots lead to fears election won't be credible

 “The organization of the elections raises lots of doubt regarding the credibility, the transparency and the reliability of the results,” said Bienvenu Matumo, a member of LUCHA, a local rights group.

-President Felix Tshisekedi seeks his second and final five-year term alongside about 20 other candidates.
-His main rival appears to be Moise Katumbi, the former governor of Katanga province and a millionaire businessperson whose campaign in 2018 was thwarted by the previous regime of former President Joseph Kabila.
+President Felix Tshisekedi seeks his second and final five-year term, running against about 20 other candidates.
+His main rival appeared to be Moise Katumbi, the former governor of Katanga province and a millionaire businessperson whose campaign in 2018 was thwarted by the previous regime of former President Joseph Kabila.

 But the opposition remains fractured, making Tshisekedi the likely favorite.